VA - DoD - Military

 - Eligibility Requirements

-Individuals must be eligible to receive VA education payments under Chapter 30, 32, 33, 35, or Section 903
+Individuals must be eligible to receive VA education payments under Chapters 30, 32, 33, 35, or Section 903

 To apply for benefits along with your request for payment for a test or tests.
 Complete the VA Form 22-0803 (Application for Reimbursement of Licensing or Certification Test) at the Ask A Question website or mail it to your nearest VA regional processing office.